-If you had an old site and you migrated it to Pixpa, you’ll surely have a lot of broken links because URL structure changes.
-This function allows you to redirect old URL addresses to the new ones.
+If you had an old site and you migrated it to Pixpa, you’ll surely have a lot of broken links because of URL structure changes.
+This function allows you to redirect old URL addresses to new ones.
 Awesome feature!
 It does not support wildcards, but nevertheless, it’s better than nothing.

 Any website builder is made in a way to satisfy most customers.
 Sometimes it means a compromise here and there, which is acceptable and understandable.
 Pixpa is a great platform to start your business or to showcase a portfolio, especially if you have one niche or just need to showcase photos to your clients.
-If you are doing business (like myself) in many areas – selling prints, services, digital products, you may find any website builder somewhat limiting.
-Same goes for SEO – it has nice features like title, description and URL structure, but there’s no room for growth here.
+If you are doing business (like myself) in many areas – selling prints, services, and digital products, you may find any website builder somewhat limiting.
+The same goes for SEO – it has nice features like title, description, and URL structure, but there’s no room for growth here.

 The final verdict is: if you are a geek or have a spare few thousand dollars, get a custom website or build it yourself on WordPress.
 If you want a good site with little effort and a lot of functionality, consider Pixpa as a worthy competitor to all reputable portfolio builders.
 I particularly like the product selling feature and the ability to sell digital products.

-I’ve had a good conversation with Pixpa team and it seems they are working hard on fixing several bigger issues (code optimization, removal of unnecessary js files, combining creator and photographer plans) and they also have a bunch of cool stuff on the feature roadmap.
+I’ve had a good conversation with the Pixpa team and it seems they are working hard on fixing several bigger issues (code optimization, removal of unnecessary js files, combining creator and photographer plans) and they also have a bunch of cool stuff on the feature roadmap.